 Yet all these efforts may be fatally undermined if the AI models used in everyday operations and delivery of work inadvertently discriminate.
 Biased AI also can lead to poor business decisions.
 And as companies pay top dollar to acquire AI start-ups, they could be paying for AI that may be riddled with bias.
 Finally, the reputational hit to a company’s brand from such biased AI could significantly harm sales, recruitment and retention.

-Although there is a general definition of AI bias—one that makes decisions that are systematically unfair to certain groups of people—there’s no universally accepted definition of “systematically unfair.”
-There are also few standard metrics to measure fairness leaving each company to reach its own definition of bias.
-In the absence of standards that apply universally and the diversity of AI usage, each organization should determine what kinds of bias are more likely to skew the algorithms they use.
-Each may also have to assess what would potentially cause the most harm to their employees, customers, communities and business plans.
+Although there is a general definition of AI bias — one that makes decisions that are systematically unfair to certain groups of people — there’s no universally accepted definition of “systematically unfair.”
+There are also few standard metrics to measure fairness, leaving each company to reach its own definition of bias.
+In the absence of standards that apply universally and the diversity of AI usage, each organization should determine what kinds of bias are more likely to skew the algorithms it uses.
+Companies may also have to assess what would potentially cause the most harm to their employees, customers, communities and business plans.

 AI has become sophisticated enough to support and make ever more important decisions.
 That requires rigorous and sustained action to help make it trustworthy, reducing bias and the possible risks such bias can bring.
 These measures can help: